 CONSEQUENCE CLASSIFICATIONS FOR OUR TAILINGS STORAGE FACILTIES

-The credible failure scenarios are then used to create a TSF consequence classification, as defined by the Tailings Standard.
+The credible failure scenarios are then used to assign a TSF consequence classification, as defined by the Tailings Standard.
 The TSF consequence classification is based on downstream conditions and potential impacts of CFMs, including incremental losses to Population at Risk, potential loss of life, environmental impacts, health / social / cultural impacts, and infrastructure and economic impacts.

 - If there is one or more permanent Population at Risk – including the public, employees, or contractors – the CFM is classified as Extreme.
 In contrast, the Tailings Standard considers Population at Risk greater than 1,000 people to be classified as Extreme.